AliciaMay/Portfolio-Project-Four-Part-Series/README.md

 -------------------------------------
 <p>&nbsp;</p>
 # Introduction
-This is a great project for anyone new to the field of data analytics.
-It can be hard to know what you need to do and how to do it in order to land a role as a data analyst.
-If you are new to data analytics, you might not know the right way to approach an interview or project, but don't worry!
-Alex the Analyst has got you covered!
+This is an excellent project for anyone new to data analytics.
+It can be difficult to know what to do and how to do it in order to gain a job as a data analyst.
+If you are new to data analytics, you may be unsure how to approach an interview or project, but don't worry!
+Alex the Analyst has your back!

 # What's in This Portfolio
 * **Part 1** - Data Exploration with SQL